gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/install.md

 	Copyright (c) 2003-2008 Fabrice Bellard

 #### Drivers

 For usual Cortex-M emulation, there are no special drivers required.

 ### OS X

 For user convenience, the OS X version of GNU ARM Eclipse QEMU is packed as an OS X install package.
 Go to the [GitHub Releases](https://github.com/gnuarmeclipse/qemu/releases) page and download the latest version named like:

-* gnuarmeclipse-qemu-osx-2.2.92-201504041609-dev.pkg
+* `gnuarmeclipse-qemu-osx-2.2.92-201504041609-dev.pkg`

-As the name implies, this is an OS X package, that can be installed on any recent 64-bit OS X (it was tested on 10.10).
+As the name implies, this is an OS X package, that can be installed on any recent 64-bit OS X (the latest version was tested on 10.11).

 Run the install as usual.